 - Merging traditions

-I want to go through each one in turn, giving you some ideas on how to overcome that stress, and I really hope they help to make your Christmas as enjoyable as you can make it this year!
+I want to go through each one in turn, giving you some ideas on how to overcome that stress and keep that stress level down, and I really hope they help to make your Christmas as enjoyable as you can make it this year!

 Let’s get going, shall we!